September 8, 1941 The New York Times Cyrus I. Sulzberger

 SHIFT IS DECREED Soviet Takes Sweeping Step to Forestall a Fifth Column

-NAZI FOMENTATION FEARED Action Impelled by Failure of District to Report Any Dissident
+'NAZI' FOMENTATION FEARED Action Impelled by Failure of District to Report Any Dissident

 Activity

-MOSCOW, Monday, September 8 — In a sweeping move designed to obviate permanently any
+MOSCOW, Monday, September 8 — In a sweeping move designed to obviate permanently any danger

-resettlement of that population in Siberia.
+population in Siberia.

 This predominately farming folk will be moved eastward as soon as possible.
 A decree signed by

-President Mikhail I. Kalinin on August 28 indicates its obvious purpose by stating: “According to
+President Mikhail I. Kalinin on August 28 indicates its obvious purpose by stating: “According to reliable

-diversionists and spies among the German population of the Volga are prepared to cause explosions
+spies among the German population of the Volga are prepared to cause explosions in these regions at a

-in these regions at a signal from Germany.”
+signal from Germany.”

 Easternmost German Colony

 The Volga settlement is the easternmost colony of Germans.
-The accent of the Volga settlers,
+The accent of the Volga settlers, however,

-however, is markedly differently from that of the present Reich.
+is markedly differently from that of the present Reich.

-When this war started there was considerable speculation as to how extensively the Nazis were
+When this war started there was considerable speculation as to how extensively the Nazis were seeking

-indicates that the government is taking no chances.
-Russia watched with interest the uprisings of
+government is taking no chances.
+Russia watched with interest the uprisings of German settlers in the

-German settlers in the Yugoslav Banat during the Nazi invasion last April.
-Although the German
+Yugoslav Banat during the Nazi invasion last April.
+Although the German Army’s drive toward the

-Army’s drive toward the Volga is a tremendous distance from its possible eventual objectives, it is
+Volga is a tremendous distance from its possible eventual objectives, it is clear that steps toward

-clear that steps toward preventing present or future troubles are already being taken.
+preventing present or future troubles are already being taken.

 The decree, whose existence was made public today, is based on the theory that possible German